dbos-inc/dbos-docs/docs/python/programming-guide.md

     return f"Thank you for being awesome, {name}!"
 ```

-The key change we make is adding the [`@DBOS.workflow`](./tutorials/workflow-tutorial.md) annotation.
-Since we've already annotated `sign_guestbook` and `insert_greeting` as steps, **this single line transforms your FastAPI endpoint into a durably executed workflow!**
+Only the **four highlighted lines of code** are needed to enable durable execution.

+- First, we initialize DBOS on line 12.
+- Then, we annotate `sign_guestbook` and `insert_greeting` as _workflow steps_ on lines 17 and 30.
+- Finally, we annotate `greeting_endpoint` as a _durable workflow_ on line 38.

+Because `greeting_endpoint` is now a durably executed workflow, if it's ever interrupted, it automatically resumes from the last completed step.
-For demonstration purposes, we also introduce a sleep so you can interrupt your app midway through the workflow.
+To help demonstrate this, we add a sleep so you can interrupt your app midway through the workflow.

 To see the power of durable execution, restart your app with `dbos start`.
 Then, visit this URL: http://localhost:8000/greeting/Mike.